A mathematical model and forecast for the coronavirus disease COVID-19 in Italy

 - actual trajectories of the main cumulative indicators of the COVID-19 epidemic in Italy for the entire observation period;

-Diagrams Fig. 5–6 differ from the diagrams in Fig. 1–2 only in that they present a 30-day forecast with the current and forecast values of the corresponding indicators at the end of the period.
+Diagrams Fig. 5–6 differ from the diagrams in Fig. 1–2 only because they present a 30-day forecast without confidence intervals, but with the current and forecast values of the corresponding indicators at the end of the forecasting period.

 The diagrams in Fig. 7–10 characterize: